bibliocoll/JournalTouch/README.md

 8. IF you are happy, set a cronjob to call http://myinstallation.net/admin/updateTocs.php?optRecent=on&upd=true daily or use http://myinstallation.net/admin/updateTocs.php?optRecent=on&optCovers=on&upd=true if you want to update covers too (Settings menu or release infos for 0.4 for more infos)
   1. Example Cronjob: wget -O - -q -t 1 "http://myinstallation.net/admin/updateTocs.php?optRecent=on&optCovers=on&upd=true" >/dev/null 2>&1

 ## Translations
 - If you want to change translations you can use [Poedit](https://poedit.net/) - it's free.
 - As of version 0.4 many thing can be translated in the Settings menu in the admin panel :)

-# Current version: 0.4 (alpha-beta-gamma)
+# Current version: 0.4 (Release Candidate)
-This is JournalTouch Version 0.4 (the current official version is 0.3).
+This is JournalTouch Version 0.4

 We're using the git-flow project structure, so the master branch always holds the latest stable released version of this project.
 Work towards the next release happens on the `develop` branch.
 For more information, please refer to the [Wiki] (https://github.com/bibliocoll/JournalTouch/wiki/Contributing)

 # License
-@copyright 2015 MPI for Research on Collective Goods, Library (Contact: fruehauf@coll.mpg.de and krug@coll.mpg.de)
+@copyright 2015-2016 MPI for Research on Collective Goods, Library (Contact: fruehauf@coll.mpg.de and krug@coll.mpg.de)

 @author Alexander Krug <krug@coll.mpg.de> (Maintainer)